darksuman/xod-docs/docs/tutorial/007-booleans/README.md

 ![Screenshot of 007-booleans](./007-booleans.patch.png)

 In previous lessons we mostly dealt with numbers adjusting counter step and clock interval.
 Now let's talk about _booleans_.
-They have only who possible values:
+They have only two possible values:

 - _True_ (aka logic one, high signal)
 - _False_ (aka logic zero, low signal)